GoodyBoy301/astroblog/src/pages/ink/java-to-js.md

 - To the girl, I spent the most time with, that easily makes my day, _I love you anyday_
 - To the guy, who might just be a god, that I got to collab with once or twice. _You're who you think you are_
 - To the girl, who I like more than most people and I feel she feels the same about me. _We'll find it next year_
-- To the other girl, who thinks I'm always her, _not really_
+- To the other girl, who thinks I'm always whining her, _not really_
 - To the guy that gives me a lot of bad advice especially on girls, who I might be unable to cut off. _Why????_
 - To the girl who literally shines, that is a little tooo nice, _I always loved talking with you especially in my dark times._
 - To the guy I've shared a few secrets with, who might just be one of my biggest fans. _You are the realest_